Did Constantine Invent Catholicism?

 The martyrs longed for the day when Christians could hold their services in public where they could be a better witness and provide a public venue that was welcoming to strangers.
 So it confuses me as to why people in today's society would like to go back to the days when Christians were oppressed, and forced to gather in homes.
 Constantine's legalization of Christianity ended the public and state oppression of Christianity that forced people to gather in homes.

 People who grew up in communist Russia during the cold war know what it is like to have the Church forced out of the public square and into their homes.
-And they celebrated when they could go back to public churches after communism fell.
+They celebrated when they could go back to public churches after communism fell.
 Let us not get nostalgic and romantic about Christian oppression.

 When Jesus saw money changers in the temple.
 He didn't say, "Hey guys, it's only a building, we can worship anywhere, let's go down the street to the community centre."
 No, He chased them out.
 (Lk 19:45) He had a passion for the Temple.
 He called it "my Father's House."
 (Lk 2:49, 16:27, Jn 2:16)